This post was last updated on March 13th, 2022

 - What are the top three things you would do on your first day back in the office?

 - Do you feel it’s harder to find the balance between work and personal time when working from home instead of in an office setting?

 - Can you tell us the latest gossip at work?

 - Virtual meetings should be with or without video?

 - What did working remotely teach you about the team’s organization and life?

 Virtual Icebreaker Questions That Might Turn Controversial

-Some questions remain without a defined answer… But yet, everyone has its own opinion on the topic!
+Some questions don’t have a correct answer… But yet, everyone has their own opinion on the topic!